For three years he had traded space for time. Skirmished, lost, retreated and did it again.

 The challenge of such analogies is those verbs rarely sit well with the customer, which is a third variable, when most war conflicts have two.

 Admittedly, on the modern battlefield, that’s a murky debate.
-In Iraq there were complex micro-conflicts engaged simultaneously.
-Soldiers learned to be diplomats, to understand tribal affiliations and culture.
-Knowledge was every part a weapon as as the M4 carbines we carried.
+In Iraq, there were complex micro-conflicts occurring simultaneously.
+Soldiers learned to be diplomats and strove to understand tribal affiliations and culture.
+Knowledge was every part a weapon as the M4 carbines we carried.

 Yet there’s an area where it works — and that’s in planning.
-The operations folks or S3 or G3 charged with synchronizing intel with maneuver units, command and control, and logistics.
+The operations folks charged with synchronizing intel with maneuver units, command and control, and logistics.

-These are both competitive and environmental considerations — which I’ll loosely place into three categories lest you fall asleep like most Soldiers do, officers included, in such classes (sponsored by Red Bull):
+These are both competitive and environmental considerations — which I’ll loosely place into three categories lest you fall asleep like most Soldiers do, officers included, in such classes: